vanyasem/YandexPlacePicker/README.md

 ## Download

-Add Jitpack in your root build.gradle at the end of repositories:
+Add JitPack in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {